Eutharic: Consulship

-In 498, as the Empire's nominal vice-regent in Italy, Theoderic had been granted the right to nominate the Western candidate for each year's consular pair.
+In 498, as the Empire's nominal vice-regent in Italy, Theodoric had been granted the right to nominate the Western candidate for each year's consular pair.
 He was, however, bounded by a restriction: to select only a Roman citizen for the position.
-To advance Eutharic's standing in the world Theoderic wished him to be made consul for the year 519.
-To get around the restriction, and as a favour to Theoderic, Justin himself nominated Eutharic.
+To advance Eutharic's standing in the world, Theodoric wished him to be made consul for the year 519.
+To get around the restriction, and as a favour to Theodoric, Justin himself nominated Eutharic.

 The nomination was successful, and in January 519 Eutharic took up the position of Western Consul.
-By granting him Roman citizenship, accepting him as co-consul and calling him a "son in arms", Emperor Justin I sought to restore ties with Theoderic, strained during the reign of Anastasius I Dicorus.
+By granting him Roman citizenship, accepting him as co-consul and calling him a "son in arms", Emperor Justin I sought to restore ties with Theodoric, strained during the reign of Anastasius I Dicorus.
 He showed further favour to Eutharic by conceding the senior consulship to him.
 It is reported that at the celebrations to mark the assumption there were "magnificent shows of wild beasts procured from Africa" and that a visiting diplomat, the patricius Symmachus, sent by the eastern Imperial court to Italy, was "amazed at the riches given to the Goths and the Romans".

 During this period Eutharic was eulogised by Cassiodorus in the Senate.
 In it he compared Eutharic to great consuls of the past.
 The short Chronicle, which Cassiodorus wrote to congratulate Eutharic on his consulship, is noted for focusing on Eutharic's accession to a position of high civilian honour, rather than any military victories, as had been more common for past Gothic nobility.
 Eutharic's time as consul is portrayed largely as a time of prosperity for the western Roman empire with the code of civilitas being promoted.
 In March 519, the Acacian schism which had separated the Eastern and Western Christian churches for the previous 35 years was ended and the churches reconciled.
 In addition to the prosperity felt by the peoples of the Roman empire, Eutharic's year of consulship has also been described as seeming like "[a year] of bright promise for the Ostrogothic kingdom".

 The contemporary Catholic chronicle of the Anonymus Valesianus portrays Eutharic in a negative light, charging him with taking the Jews' side in anti-Jewish disturbances in Ravenna over the Jewish congregation's rights to their synagogue; this prompted a conflict between the Arians and Catholics, as Eutharic was Arian.
-It is thought that the outrage expressed by the Catholics at this action was prompted by the perception that Eutharic symbolized the recent reconciliation between the Eastern and Western Churches brought about under the direction of Theoderic.
+It is thought that the outrage expressed by the Catholics at this action was prompted by the perception that Eutharic symbolized the recent reconciliation between the Eastern and Western Churches brought about under the direction of Theodoric.